O Lord, Make Thy Servant Charles: who composed the Coronation anthem? | Classical Music

 'O Lord, Make Thy Servant (Elizabeth)' was a popular anthem during Byrd’s lifetime: it was also resurrected to honour Her Majesty Queen Elizabeth II.

 The Sixteen performed their new version at the chapel of St John’s College, Cambridge, with the choir's founder and director Harry Christophers conducting.
-The piece gets its world premiere broadcast shortly after 10am on Thursday 27 April, on Classic FM.
+The piece got its world premiere broadcast on Thursday 27 April 2023, on Classic FM.

 Anthems composed to celebrate the good health and prosperity of sovereigns became known as King’s Day Anthems and were frequently performed on the anniversary of the Sovereign’s accession.
 At the time, it was common for anthems to be reused for each new monarch, and for regnal names to be replaced in manuscripts.